hull/hull-google-sheets/README.md

 The connector also has a server side component that exposes ther following endpoints :

-- `/schema/fields` exposes the list availeble attributes in the Organization.
+- `/schema/fields` exposes the list available attributes in the Organization.
 It is used in the UI to populate the select options in the columns mapper.

 - `/import` is hit by the AppScript `importRange` method to perform the actual data import.